Military Regions of Laos: Military Region 1

 The provinces of Military Region 1 (French: Région Militaire 1) are listed and mapped below.
 Headquartered at Luang Prabang the MR 1 was the largest, covering the whole of North-western Laos.
-The region was dominated by the Lao Royal family and the former Commander-in-Chief of the Royal Lao Army, Major-General Ouane Rattikone.
+The region was dominated by the Lao Royal family and the former Commander-in-Chief of the Royal Lao Army, Major general Ouane Rattikone.
 Its original appointee to command it in 1955 was Major (later, General) Ouane Rattikone.
-In late 1962, the MR 1 was commanded by Colonel (later, Brigadier-General) Sourith Don Sasorith, later replaced by Brigadier-General Tiao Sayvong, a half-brother of the King.
+In late 1962, the MR 1 was commanded by Colonel (later, Brigadier general) Sourith Don Sasorith, later replaced by Brigadier general Tiao Sayvong, a half-brother of the King.

 Military Region 2

 The provinces of Military Region 2 (French: Région Militaire 2) are mapped and listed below.
 Initially headquartered at Vientiane and later at Long Tieng northwest of the Plain of Jars in the Xiangkhoang Province, the MR 2 covered the North-eastern Laos.
 Its original military commander in 1955 was Major (later, General) Sang Kittirath, replaced in mid-1962 by Colonel Khamkong Bouddavong.
-It was later placed under the command of Major-General Vang Pao, the Hmong (Meo) guerrilla war hero of Laos.
+It was later placed under the command of Major general Vang Pao, the Hmong (Meo) guerrilla war hero of Laos.

 Military Region 3

 The provinces of Military Region 3 (French: Région Militaire 3) are mapped and listed below.
-Headquartered at Savannakhet, capital of Savannakhet Province, the MR 3 covered the Upper Laotian Panhandle in central Laos.
+Headquartered at Savannakhet, capital of Savannakhet Province, the MR 3 covered the upper Laotian panhandle in central Laos.
 Its original commanding officer in 1955 was Major (later, General) Sing Rattanasamy.
-In late 1962, this region was commanded by Colonel Lam Ngeum, replaced on 1 July 1971 by Colonel (later, Brigadier-General) Nouphet Daoheuang.
+In late 1962, this region was commanded by Colonel Lam Ngeum, replaced on 1 July 1971 by Colonel (later, Brigadier general) Nouphet Daoheuang.
 The real power in this Region was in the hands of the Insixiengmay family led by Royal Lao Government Minister Leuam Insixiengmay, Vice-Premier and Minister of Education (his wife was the elder sister of Mom bouanphan, herself the wife of Prince Boun Oum Na Champassak).

 Military Region 4

 The provinces of Military Region 4 (French: Région Militaire 4) are mapped and listed below.
-Headquartered at Pakse, capital of Champassak Province, the MR 4 covered the Lower Laotian Panhandle comprising the six provinces of southern Laos.
-It was dominated by the Nachampassak family led by Prince Boun Oum Na Champassak.
-Its original commander in 1955 was Major (later, General) Amkha Soukhavong, succeeded in late 1962 by Colonel (later, Major-General) Phasouk Somly Rasaphak, himself a member of the Champassak family, who held the command of this area for almost a decade and a half until 1 July 1971, when he was replaced by Brigadier-General Soutchay Vongsavanh.
+Headquartered at Pakse, capital of Champassak Province, the MR 4 covered the lower laotian panhandle comprising the six provinces of southern Laos and was dominated by the Nachampassak family led by Prince Boun Oum Na Champassak.
+Its original commander in 1955 was Major (later, General) Amkha Soukhavong, succeeded in late 1962 by Colonel (later, Major general) Phasouk Somly Rasaphak, himself a member of the Champassak family, who held the command of this area for almost a decade and a half until 1 July 1971, when he was replaced by Brigadier general Soutchay Vongsavanh.